EmadSaeed2/coding-quiz/README.md

 ## Overview

 A timed coding quiz with multiple-choice questions.
 This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript with a clean, polished, and responsive user interface.
-Presses button to start quiz.
-Clicks the button for the answer to each question, displays if answer was correct or incorrect.
+Presses the button to start the quiz.
+Clicking the button for the answer to each question, displays if the answer was correct or incorrect.
 Quiz finishes and displays high scores.
-User adds their intials, then clears their intials and starts over.
+The user adds their initials, then clears their initials and starts over.

 ## Instructions